RecipeShare Test Kitchen

 We use affiliate links, which may earn us a small commission at no extra cost to you.

-Combine the oats, crushed bran flakes, coconut, flour, salt, sugars, and raisins in a large bowl.
+Mix the oats, bran flakes, coconut, flour, salt, sugars, and raisins.

-Warm the butter, honey, and water in a small saucepan until the butter bubbles.
+Warm the butter, honey, and water, then stir in the bicarbonate of soda.

-Press large tablespoon portions into rounds and place on the trays with space between them.
+Press tablespoon portions into rounds and space them on the trays.

 Create and edit your own recipes, import from most websites, plan your week, and build smart grocery lists.